cloud-gov/cg-site/_docs/ops/dns.md

 your changes.
 Either branches or forks are okay.

-Pull requests will be reviewed and merged by a member of the infrastructure team or members of the cloud.gov team.
+Pull requests will be reviewed and merged by a member of the infrastructure team or members of the Cloud.gov team.